 Using an online and face-to-face survey with the male students of Shahid Chamran University of Ahvaz (2nd semester of 2022-2023), 36 people were selected to participate in the experiment with a targeted sampling method.
-All students belong to Millennials or Generation Y. This generation consists of people aged 18-32, which has become an essential part of the market and a unique population for study due to the everyday use of the Internet and technology (Djamasbi et al., 2010).
-These students were familiar with Majid's website.
+All students belonged to Millennials or Generation Y. This generation consists of people aged 18-32, which has become an important part of the market and a unique population for study due to the common use of the Internet and technology (Djamasbi et al., 2010).
+These students had a similar familiarity with Majid's website.
 Familiarity here was consistent with the number of previous online purchases reported in the survey between one and three times per year (Modi & Singh, 2023).
-It should be noted that there were several reasons for choosing Majid's website:

-- 1. Majid Manufacturing Company is one of the Iranian manufacturing companies in the production of sportswear that has been able to compete among foreign brands (Moghadas & Kalateh Seyfari, 2017), - 2.
-Students had the experience of shopping online from this website, - 3.
-This website had both credibility and the Electronic Trust symbol1.

-Moreover, according to the research entry criteria, no participants had vision problems such as color blindness, eye deviation, or poor vision.
-Three participants were excluded due to absence on the test day and one due to eye calibration problems; thus, the final number of valid participants reached 32.
-The sampling size and method selection were based on previous similar studies (Bočková et al., 2021; Mo et al., 2023).
+It should be noted that there were several reasons for choosing Majid's website: 1.
+Majid Manufacturing Company is one of the Iranian manufacturing companies in the production of sportswear that has been able to compete among foreign brands (Moghadas & Kalateh Seyfari, 2017), 2.
+Students had the experience of shopping online from this website, 3.
+This website had both credibility and the Electronic trust symbol1.
+What is more, according to the research entry criteria, none of the participants had vision problems such as color blindness, eye deviation, or poor vision.
+Three participants were excluded due to absence on the test day and one due to eye calibration problems, thus the final number of valid participants reached 32.
+The selection of sampling size and method was based on previous similar studies (Mo et al., 2023; Bočková et al., 2021).
 Meanwhile, according to the type of product (men's T-shirt), only male students participated in this research (Hwang & Lee, 2018).
 A summary of the most important demographic characteristics of the subjects is presented in Table 1.